shekkbuilder/Obfuscalp/README.md

 Obfuscalp
 =========

-Finds and removes suspicious/malicious code planted inside PHP and other scripts.
+Finds and removes obfuscated suspicious/malicious code planted inside PHP and other scripts.
 It will not detect plainly coded malware at this time.
 In its current state, it may produce false-positives due to its primitiveness, so please manually check each detected file before processing it with remove.php.

 This file *does not* ask to confirm your command before executing.
 You have been warned.
 Keep backups.